 - www.ChristianConnector.com- The Christian Connector provides free Christian college information service as well as a $2,500.00 Christian college scholarship drawing.

-- http://www.collegeaid.net - Fill out an online application and recieve a response within one week.
+- http://www.collegeaid.net - Fill out an online application and receive a response within one week.

 - http://www.uncf.org - United Negro College Fund.
 Offers assistance to historically black colleges and universities.
 Offers scholarships, study abroad and mentoring programs.